snusnumrick/karate/README.md

             1. Go to your Supabase project dashboard.
             2. Navigate to Database -> Replication.
             3. Under "Source", click on the number link next to `supabase_realtime`.
-            4. Find the `conversations` and `messages` tables.
+            4. Find the `conversations` and `messages` tables in the list.
-            5. Toggle the switch ON for both tables to enable realtime updates.
+            5. For **both** the `conversations` and `messages` tables, click the corresponding toggle switch in the "Realtime" column to enable realtime updates.
     - Obtain your Supabase Project URL, Anon Key, and Service Role Key (Project Settings -> API) and add them to your `.env` file (SUPABASE_URL, SUPABASE_ANON_KEY, SUPABASE_SERVICE_ROLE_KEY).
 5.  **Stripe Setup (Optional for Local):**
     - Create a Stripe account at [stripe.com](https://stripe.com).